dshanske/jewish-time/readme.txt

 There are other date and time themed plugins for WordPress that handle the Hebrew calendar.
 But they vary in function and focus.

+1. Offers a conversion class to handle to/from Hebrew dating, including functionality to generate output based on standard date formatting strings.
+2. Introduce the ?jthdate=1 query variable which changes the display to Hebrew Dates and allows for year date and month to be Hebrew dating.

 == Installation ==

 Install and activate.